tredontho/purescript-book/text/chapter11.md

  1. (Medium) Implement a new command `cheat`, which moves all game items from the game grid into the user's inventory.
 Create a function `cheat :: Game Unit` in the `Game` module, and use this function from `game`.
  1. (Difficult) The `Writer` component of the `RWS` monad is currently used for two types of messages: error messages and informational messages.
 Because of this, several parts of the code use case statements to handle error cases.

-     Refactor the code to use the `ExceptT` monad transformer to handle the error messages, and `RWS` to handle informational messages. _Note:_ There are no tests for this exercise.
+     Refactor the code to use the `ExceptT` monad transformer to handle the error messages and `RWS` to handle informational messages. _Note:_ There are no tests for this exercise.

 ## Handling Command Line Options